Prof. Shane Chalmers

 Book chapters

-- Shane Chalmers, “A Mitologia da Promoção Internacional do Rule of Law”, in Michelle Ratton Sanchez Badin (ed), Direito e Desenvolvimento em Tradução (FGV Press) [in press]
+Shane Chalmers, “A Mitologia da Promoção Internacional do Rule of Law”, in Michelle Ratton Sanchez Badin (ed), Direito e Desenvolvimento em Tradução (FGV Direito SP, 2024: open access)

-- Shane Chalmers, “The Rule of Law and International Development”, in Ruth Buchanan, Luis Eslava, and Sundhya Pahuja (eds), Oxford Handbook of International Law and Development (OUP) [in press]
+Shane Chalmers, “The Rule of Law and International Development”, in Ruth Buchanan, Luis Eslava, and Sundhya Pahuja (eds), Oxford Handbook of International Law and Development (Oxford University Press, 2023)

 Book reviews